iPhoring/PathPlanning/README.md

 ["speed"] The car's speed in MPH

 #### Previous path data given to the Planner
-//Note: Return the previous list but with processed points removed, can be a nice tool to show how far along the path has processed since last time.
+//Note: Return the previous list but with processed points removed, can be used to show how far along the path has processed since last time.
 ["previous_path_x"] The previous list of x points previously given to the simulator ["previous_path_y"] The previous list of y points previously given to the simulator